How to Use a Hot Water Bottle Safely -- The Essential Guide

 4, Using a hot water bottle to save your camping trip

 If you like to primitive camp so, since no electricity to make life more comfortable.
 Thus you are going to purchase either a solar powered generator or an inverter generator to take on your camping trips to run a electric blanket.
 While you will find that solar generator won’t supply enough power and the inverter generator is too noisy for primitive camping.
 Why not use a hot water bottle instead?
+Anyway, besides a hot water bottle, you can also try other different ways to heat your winter camping tents without electricity.

 Those hot water bottles can be retained heat for over several hours, which will keep your sleeping bag nice and toasty all night long.